Siena College of Taytay: History

+In 2025, Siena College signed an agreement with ACEN Corporation to power its Taytay campus with 100-percent renewable energy.

 Facilities

-The college's campus in Taytay is now located at East Rodriguez Avenue, Siena Heights, Barangay San Isidro, Taytay, Rizal.
+The college's campus in Taytay is now located at E. Rodriguez Avenue, Siena Heights, Barangay San Isidro, Taytay, Rizal.
 The main and oldest, facility, the three-story Saint Catherine Building located at the town proper adjacent to the Saint John the Baptist Parish church, was gutted by fire in 2002 and was not rebuilt.
 At the new location, a four-story building was constructed.
 This has a number of classrooms and a large Speech Laboratory in the newly added third floor.
 There are also houses for freshman high school students.

 The Mother Natividad Pilapil O.P.
 (Latin: Ordinis Praedicatorum; English: Order of Preachers) building houses kindergarten 1 and 2, grade one pupils, and faculty rooms for their teachers.
 It is located through Gate 1 of the campus.